mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_SSL_VERIFYHOST.md

 A certificate can be set for a numerical IP address (IPv4 or IPv6), but then it should be a Subject Alternate Name kind and its type should correctly identify the field as an IP address.

+# LIMITATIONS

+Secure Transport: If *verify* value is 0, then SNI is also disabled.
+SNI is a TLS extension that sends the hostname to the server.
+The server may use that information to do such things as sending back a specific certificate for the hostname, or forwarding the request to a specific origin server.
+Some hostnames may be inaccessible if SNI is not sent.

 # DEFAULT